 Free Plus Shipping

-If an online store doesn’t charge a fee for the products but asks for the shipping cost, then it pursued a free pricing strategy.
+If an online store doesn’t charge a product fee but asks for the shipping cost, it pursues a free pricing strategy.

 Of course, it’s not for all types of e-commerce stores, but there is a rationale behind it.

-Some retailers buy insanely cheap from suppliers, let’s say, 30 cents for a unit, and profit from the shipping fee.
+Some retailers buy extremely cheap from suppliers, say 30 cents for a unit, and profit from the shipping fee.
 Or, as a part of a dropshipping strategy, a producer can pursue this strategy for low-cost products.

 Some stores add the production cost to the shipping fee and make it seem like they don’t charge the price, but dishonesty never brings desirable results.
-Instead, it negatively affects the public opinion on the safety of online shopping.
+Instead, this uncommon pricing strategy can negatively affects the public opinion on the safety of online shopping.